 Q: What would happen to all the animals if everyone stopped eating them?

-.
+Answer: The fear of what will happen to the animals if the world was vegan varies from the world being overrun by animals to animals becoming extinct.
 In reality, neither would happen.
 If demand for animals as food died out, there would be no need for us to breed them in the way we do.
 We could set up large nature reserves and finally let them breed in a natural way.
 With more space for forests, woods and reserves (currently taken up by growing crops to fatten up animals), other species of animals would thrive.